 Students must complete 45 credit hours of major requirements, including 33 credit hours at the 300-400 levels with a minimum of 12 credit hours at the 400 level.
 In addition, students must take at least 18 credit hours of biblical languages, including at least 12 credit hours in one language (Hebrew or Greek) and 6 credit hours in a second biblical language.
 Students who complete this program will also be awarded a minor in Ancient and Biblical Languages.
+The BA Biblical Studies (Honours) has been approved by SHEQAB and authorized by the Government of Saskatchewan.
 Learning Outcomes: